 By law, you can write to any of the credit reference agencies and ask for a copy of your credit reference file.
 Further information can be found in the Information Commissioner’s Office Credit Explained’ leaflet, which includes a sample request letter on page 11.

 Please note that Experian are the only credit reference agency who will show your rent payment data because they are the only company involved in the Rental Exchange scheme.
 Details showing instructions on how to obtain a credit report from them can be found here.

 If you decide you want to opt-out of the scheme complete this form.

-Once you opt-out all of your previously shared records will be deleted and your credit report will reflect as though no rental records were ever used and therefore revert back to how it would be if you had never joined.
+Once you opt-out your previously shared records will be not be deleted.
+If you feel your records should be deleted you should contact us with the reason why.
+By deleting your credit report will reflect as though no rental records were ever used and therefore revert back to how it would be if you had never joined.

 The deletion of the record itself will not have a negative impact on the report (meaning this won’t flag as a ‘something has been deleted’).
 However, there may be an impact, which will be dependent on other information on your credit file.
 For example, if a tenant only has on their credit report a bank account and rental data and no other form of ‘proof of address’, then after opting out their credit report will now only show one form of this identification (bank account) and this may result in a negative impact on their score.